evanw/pbjs/README.md

 # Protocol Buffers for JavaScript

-This is a minimal implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) for JavaScript.
+This is a minimal implementation of [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) for JavaScript and TypeScript.
+It generates completely self-contained code without any dependencies.
 Install it using npm:

 ```